-There are real risks and costs to consider.
+There are also real risks and costs to consider.

 Applications – new industry/function specific applications based in the Cloud are appearing all the time and can be valuable to your business.
 Likewise, many established business applications are being migrated to the Cloud.
 GTB can advise you on this, and help you create an IT environment that ensures you can take advantage of them.

-Here are some key points to consider regarding the Cloud solutions and your business:
+Here are some key points to consider regarding Cloud solutions and your business: